Signatera™ Indications

 Personalized, tumor-informed assay

-One-time, primary tissue sample and matched normal tissue is required for whole exome sequencing and personalized test design.
+One-time, primary tissue sample and matched normal sample is required for whole exome or whole genome sequencing and personalized test design.

 Ultrasensitive ctDNA detection